-Inflation expectation

-Medium-term inflation expectations consistent with the 2% target.

-Measures of medium-term expectations have fallen but, on balance, still appear to be consistent with the 2% target.

-Earnings growth

-Four-quarter AWE growth of around 2% in 2015 O2.

-Stronger than expected

-Whole-economy wage growth picked up to 1.7% in the three months to November

-Unit labour costs

-Four-quarter whole-economy unit labour cost growth to rise to around 1⁄2% in 2015 H1.

-Stronger than expected

-Unit labour costs grew by 1⁄2% in the four quarters to 2014 Q3.

-The exchange rate, utility bills and commodities

-Sterling ERI, domestic energy bills and commodity prices evolve in line with conditioning assumptions.

-Lower than expected
+Inflation expectations Broadly on track • Medium-term inflation expectations consistent with the 2% target. • Measures of medium-term expectations have fallen but, on balance, still appear to be consistent with the 2% target.
+Earnings growth Stronger than expected Four-quarter AWE growth of around 2% in 2015 Q2.
+Whole-economy wage growth picked up to 1.7% in the three months to November.
+Unit labour costs Stronger than expected Four-quarter whole-economy unit labour cost growth to rise to around 1⁄2% in 2015 H1. • Unit labour costs grew by 1⁄2% in the four quarters to 2014 Q3.
+The exchange rate, utility bills and commodities Lower than expected Sterling ERI, domestic energy bills and commodity prices evolve in line with conditioning assumptions.
 Oil and gas futures lower.
 Domestic energy bills to fall over 2015 H1.
 Sterling ERI rose by around 1%.

-Import price

-Annual rate of decline of import prices of around 21⁄2% by 2015 H1.

-In part due to the fall in oil prices, import prices estimated to have fallen by just over 41⁄4% in the four quarters to 2014 O4.
+Import prices Broadly on track Annual rate of decline of import prices of around 21⁄2% by 2015 H1.
+In part due to the fall in oil prices, import prices estimated to have fallen by just over 41⁄4% in the four quarters to 2014 Q4.

-Chart 4.1 CPI inflation expected to fall further in Q1 Bank staff projection for near-term CPI inflation^(a)

 (a) The red diamonds show Bank staff's central projection for CPI inflation in October, November and December 2014 at the time of the November Report.
 The blue diamonds show the staff projection for January, February and March 2015.
 The bands on either side of the diamonds show uncertainty around these projections based on one root mean squared error of projections for CPI inflation one, two and three months ahead made since 2004.

 CPI inflation was 0.5% in December, more than 1 percentage point away from the MPC's 2% target.
 That triggered an open letter from the Governor to the Chancellor of the Exchequer, as required by the monetary policy remit.(1) Falls in energy and food prices, as well as the impact of the appreciation of sterling on other import prices, have weighed on inflation.
 Domestic price pressures have also remained muted.